 Best Places to Retire in the United States:

 Kiplinger: Kiplinger looked at cost of living, poverty rates, well being scores, population data and retirement taxes to identify 50 communities throughout the United States.
+This list is from 2019.
+They recently published a shorter list: 7 standout places to retire in 2022.

 U.S. News and World Report: to identify the best places to retire, U.S. News looked at the 100 largest metropolitan areas.
 The top criteria used were: “the happiness of local residents, housing affordability, tax rates and healthcare quality. “